 Keeping them in an airtight container will prevent them from getting stale and losing their crispy texture.
 Leave the container in a cool, dry place away from direct sunlight to prevent the icing from melting.

-- 2 medium eggs (separated into 1 whole egg + 1 egg white, and 1 cold egg white)
+2 medium eggs (separated into 2 yolk, 1 egg white and 1 cold egg white)

 Make the Cookies:

 Sift the dry ingredients: Put a sieve over a large bowl.
-Add the all-purpose flour, salt, and baking soda.
+Add 1 cup all-purpose flour, 1/8 tsp salt, and 1/8 tsp baking soda.
 Sift them into the bowl.

-Beat the butter: In a clean bowl, add the unsalted butter and sugar.
+Beat the butter: In a clean bowl, add 2 oz unsalted butter and 2 tbsp sugar.
 Beat with an electric mixer until the butter turns pale.

-Beat egg and butter: Add 1 whole egg, 1 egg yolk, and vanilla extract to the butter mixture.
+Beat egg and butter: Add 2 egg yolk, 1 egg white, and 1/2 tsp vanilla extract to the butter mixture.
 Continue beating until fully incorporated.